jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

-There is a web site you trust completely and you just want to whitelist all by default on this web site, rather than hunting exactly for what should be whitelisted.
+There is a web site you trust completely and you just want to whitelist all by default on this web site, rather than hunting exactly for what should be whitelisted to make it work smoothly.
 I will use an example to demonstrate how to proceed to whitelist all by default for a site you trust (like, say, your bank).